virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 In this section we'll follow a track that will take us from zero knowledge about neural networks to fully understanding them, thanks to the Stanford University Deep Learning course and some tutorials I've searched over the internet.
 Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks (ANN, CNN, RNN) for several kinds of ML tasks.
 These are [some use cases](https://www.digitaldoughnut.com/articles/2017/march/top-5-use-cases-of-tensorflow) of using TensorFlow for ML tasks.

 The theory and the applications of the Neural Networks is not too easy to get at a first look.
 Because of that, you'll need to pass again through tutorials and videos, to ensure a fully comprehension of the coming topics.
-Because of that, I spent a decent amount of time trying to understand (reading paths like this, articles, offical forums, related subreddits) which was **the most effective way** to deeply learn the concepts, formulas, tradeoffs...
+Because of that, I spent a decent amount of time trying to understand (reading paths like this, articles, official forums, related subreddits) which was **the most effective way** to deeply learn the concepts, formulas, tradeoffs...
 I came up with this approach, but you can tweak it as you prefer, because every brain is different.

 > After taking the TensorFlow section, apply this